bewagner/bewagner.github.io/_posts/2019-11-05-finding-the-difference-between-similar-words.md

 Additionally, we see that 節約 is used for being thrifty.
 For things that you're rationing because you don't have enough of them.
 The example they give is 節約糧食, rationing food.

 節儉 is used for money.
-So you could use it to describe that someone lives a very thrifty lifestyle - 生活很節儉.
+So you could use it to describe that someone lives a very thrifty lifestyle, 生活很節儉.

 ### Prerequisites
 To use this tip you have to be able to read and type Chinese characters.